Trackage/traipse/README.md

 distance and turning angle for a data set of tracks.

-First, calculate without any groupings - we definitely don’t want this as there are three separate tracks within our data set identified by `id`.
+First, calculate without any groupings - we definitely don’t want this for real work as there are three separate tracks within our data set identified by `id`.
 (No ordering is applied other than the order the rows occur).

 ``` r
 library(traipse)